Clostridial Diseases in Sheep

-Five types of C. perfringens have been recognised (Type A, B, C, D, and E)1 and all are pathogenic to some extent.
+There are five types of C. perfringens http://lovegardeningdirect.com/shop/?add-to-cart=1148 (Type A, B, C, D, and E).1 All are pathogenic to some extent.
 The different types vary in which toxins they produce, their prevalence, and the species which are susceptible to infection.
 Types B and D both produce the highly necrotising and lethal toxin which is responsible for the symptoms seen in both lamb dysentery and in pulpy kidney respectively.

-Lamb dysentery is seen predominantly in lambs that are less than 3 weeks old and the rapidity of disease onset usually means that the first sign of a problem is a dead lamb.
-Some lambs show clinical signs prior to death such as a lack of interest in nursing, listlessness and bloody diarrhoea.
+Lamb dysentery is seen predominantly in lambs that are less than 3 weeks old.
+The rapidity of disease onset usually means that the first sign of a problem is a dead lamb.
+Some lambs show clinical signs such as a lack of interest in nursing, listlessness and bloody diarrhoea.
 These lambs usually come out of unvaccinated ewes and thus have not received sufficient antibodies through the maternal colostrum to be able to fight the infection.
-They ingest spores of the bacterium which are retained in soils for upward of a year and the bacteria rapidly multiplies in their intestines, causing disease.
+They eat spores of the bacteria which are able to live in soils for upwards of a year.
+The bacteria then rapidly multiplies in their intestines, causing disease.
 The exact trigger of rapid multiplication is unknown for this disease.2

-Pulpy kidney, also known as enterotoxaemia, is associated with a sudden change in diet, usually to a feed that is higher in protein, starch, or sugar.
-Most healthy animals have a small population of C. perfringens in their intestines, however there are not enough bacteria to cause a problem.
-The increase of nutrients in the intestine causes the bacterium to undergo explosive growth and release large amounts of toxins, producing the clinical signs and eventual death of the animal.
+Pulpy kidney, also known as enterotoxaemia, can happen when there is a sudden change in diet.
+This is usually to a feed that is higher in protein, starch, or sugar.
+Most healthy animals have a small population of C. perfringens unsuitably in their intestines, however there are not enough bacteria to cause a problem.
+Bacteria can undergo explosive growth in response to extra feed and release large amounts of toxins.
+This is what then causes the symptoms and eventual death of the animal.
 Primary signs of pulpy kidney are lethargy and going off feed, clear indicators of stomach pain such as vocalisations and kicking at their bellies, and occasionally diarrhoea.
 As the disease progresses, the toxin begins to effect the brain of the animal and they can lose the ability to stand and show muscle spasms and contortions.

-Black disease, or infectious necrotic hepatitis, is common in sheep and sometimes seen in goats and cattle.3 It is caused by bacteria activation through damaged internal tissues.
-C. novyi spores which have been ingested can remain inactive in the liver for long periods of time.
+Black disease, or infectious necrotic hepatitis, is common in sheep.
+Sometimes goats and cattle can catch it, but it’s not that common.3 It is caused by bacterial activation through damaged internal tissues.
+Ingested C. novyi spores can remain inactive in the liver for long periods of time.
 If the liver tissue becomes damaged, usually through movement of migrating liver fluke, the spores become activated and quickly begin multiplying and producing toxins.
 Clinical signs are rarely seen in animals with this disease, and death is usually sudden.
 Affected animals are often healthy, 2-4 years old, and always infected with liver fluke.
 As such, a management technique for this disease is to try and control the incidence of liver fluke in a flock, however this is not always possible.

-Blackleg and tetanus in sheep are both caused by infection of wounds such as shearing cuts, dog bites, and castration where an open wound becomes contaminated.
-Bacteria in the wound produce toxins that cause a wide range of effects from necrosis of tissues to paralysis and muscle spasms, eventually culminating in death of the affected animal.
-While tetanus is found in almost all mammals, sheep are relatively susceptible to the disease and increased incidence is associated with warmer climates.5
+Blackleg and tetanus in sheep are both caused by infection of wounds.
+These might be as shearing cuts, dog bites, or castration where an open wound becomes contaminated.
+Bacteria in the wound produce toxins that cause a wide range of effects from necrosis of tissues to paralysis and muscle spasms.
+This eventually culminates in death of the affected animal.
+While tetanus almost all mammals can catch tetanus, sheep are relatively susceptible to the disease.
+Additionally, animals living in warmer climates tend to catch it more.5